letops/letops/README.md

 ## Daniel here

 Obviously, I am a developer.
-I have over 8 years of experience working as a freelance, co-founder, technical lead, account manager and much more.
+I have over 8 years of professional experience in different roles: freelance, co-founder, technical lead, account manager and much more.
 I am experienced with all stages of development for web applications.

 My Github is connected to several organizations because I like to give my client's full access to their code and any software used.
 (Just for their own sanity and in case I choke with a boneless wing)